 Though many studies were attempted to explore the effects of surface properties on two-phase flow characteristics in micro/mini channels, few works investigated two-phase flow in a micro-channel with both hydrophobic and hydrophilic walls.
 In the first paper of this research series [20], we explore two-phase flow in a hydrophilic micro channel.
 In this paper, the focus is placed on surface conditions, more specifically, smooth hydrophilic, smooth hydrophobic, and rough hydrophobic walls.
 Cross-sectional views of two-phase flow are presented, along with pressure measurement and model prediction.
-A great amount of effort is made on visualization of two-phase dynamics and explain experimental observation in two-phase pressure measurement.
+A great amount of effort is made on visualization of two-phase pattern and location, which is necessary to reveal two-phase dynamics and explain experimental observation in two-phase pressure measurement.